avierstr/amplicon_sorter/README.md

 ### Todo:

--   options to create read length histogram only
--   option to filter to gene groups only and later start from there to play with the `--similar_species` option
+-  For now, only files with .fasta or .fastq extensions are allowed.
+Make it foolproof to allow other extension as long it contains sequences in fastq or fasta format.
+-  Try to improve speed for comparison of sequences.

 ### Release notes:

-2020/3/5:

--   fasta or fastq files as input (autodetect)
--   fastq files as output option (when input is fastq)

-2020/3/12:

--   option to take a random selection of the reads from the inputfile.
+2020/4/17:

+- Added vertical lines to the read length histogram with the minimum and maximum read length that were given as read length selections.
+- Option to create a read length histogram only (`--histogram_only`).
--   little improvement to sort out the groups in step 2.
+- Option to change the similarity when CREATING species groups (`--similar_species_groups`).
+- Option (`--species_only`) to play with the `--similar_species` and `--similar_species_groups` parameters without having to start all over.

 2020/4/3:

- - option to save results in a subfolder.
+ - Option to save results in a subfolder (`--outputfolder`).
- - more little improvement to sort out the groups in step 2.
+ - More little improvement to sort out the groups in step 2.
 (The result is still not what I had in mind: sometimes reads of ITS and 18S are in the same group.
 The reason for this is that ITS can be very different from species to species.
 If I set similarity to 55%, it can put some ITS in the 18S group.
 If I set it higher, than COI is not in one group.
-This has no influence on the end results in step 3-4)
+This has no influence on the end results in step 3-4).

+2020/3/12:

+-   Option to take a random selection of the reads from the inputfile (`--random`).
+-   Little improvement to sort out the groups in step 2.

+2020/3/5:

+-   Fasta or fastq files possible as input (autodetect).
+-   Fastq files as output option (when input is fastq) (`--save_fastq`).